Package pygeodesy :: Module formy

 Returns:

-A Distance4Tuple(distance2, delta_lat, delta_lon, unroll_lon2) in degrees squared.
+A Distance4Tuple(distance2, delta_lat, delta_lon, unroll_lon2) with distance2 in degrees squared.

 Raises: